brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-07-metabolismhormoneregulation.md

 ## Fatty Acid and Amino Acid Metabolism: Alternative Energy Pathways

 When glucose is scarce, the body shifts to alternative fuel sources, primarily fatty acids and amino acids.
 Fatty acids undergo beta-oxidation, a mitochondrial process that breaks down long-chain fatty acids into **Acetyl-CoA**, feeding directly into the Krebs cycle.
+This transition is critical during fasting, prolonged exercise, and ketogenic states, where fatty acids become the primary source of ATP.

+In extreme conditions, such as starvation, fatty acid metbaolism generates ketone bodies (B-hydroxybutyrate and acetoacetate).